JetBrains/kotlin-web-site/docs/topics/gradle/gradle-configure-project.md

 ### Kotlin and Java sources

-Kotlin sources and Java sources can be stored in the same folder, or they can be placed in different folders.
-The default convention is to use different folders:
+Kotlin sources and Java sources can be stored in the same directory, or they can be placed in different directories.

+The default convention is to use different directories:

 ```text
 project